“But you shall receive power (ability, efficiency, and might) when the Holy Spirit has come upon you.” Acts 1:8 AMP

 This is the story of Pastor David Wilkerson who founded the Christian recovery ministry known as Teen Challenge.

 Since the events described in the book took place in the late 1950s and early 1960s, some today may not know the story.
-David Wilkerson was a young Pentecostal pastor from a pleasant, small town in Pennsylvania, who, after seeing pictures of teen age gang members on trial for murder in New York City, felt God ask him to go to that area and help those young men.
+David Wilkerson was a young Pentecostal pastor from a pleasant, small town in Pennsylvania.
+After seeing pictures of teen age gang members on trial for murder in New York City, he felt God ask him to go to that area to help those young men.

-David went to New York City, and despite being inept and naive at times, and without money at the front end, with God’s help, he established a place for young men and women to come and have their lives saved.
+He went to New York City.
+Despite being inept and naive at times, and without money at the front end, he established a place for addicted young men and women to receive ministry.
+As a result, their lives were saved.

 David accomplished this solely through God’s help.
 He prayed.
-He found young seminary students to help him with the work.
+Young seminary students joined in to help him with the work.
 He received funds miraculously through wealthy donors.

 With God’s miraculous acts, young gang leaders were converted through street corner evangelism, television ministry, and eventually in meetings at the Teen Challenge Center.